teaghan/astronomy-12/md_files/Unit4_README.md

 - **Applications in Astronomy**: How different wavelengths are used to observe various cosmic phenomena, from radio waves to X-rays, revealing insights into the universe.

 ### [4.2 Blackbody Radiation](../md_files/4_2_blackbody.html)
-- **Planck’s Law and Spectrum**: Description of the spectrum of radiation emitted by a blackbody.
+- **Blackbody Spectrum**: Description of the spectrum of radiation emitted by a blackbody.
 - **Wien’s Displacement Law**: Relating temperature to the peak wavelength of blackbody radiation.
 - **Stefan-Boltzmann Law**: Explaining the total energy radiated per unit surface area in relation to temperature.
 - **Color Indices and Stellar Classification**: Overview of how color indices help classify stars based on temperature and color.